Coachella puppies dumped: Look inside Deborah Culwell's run-down home where 38 dogs were found

 A man who rummaged through the dumpster shortly afterward spotted the bag and took it to the store, an act officials say saved the puppies lives.

 Authorities took Culwell into custody Monday at her home, where they found 38 other dogs, which all had to be impounded.
-Those dogs are now being cared for at a shelter in Thousand Palms.
+Those dogs are now being cared for at the Coachella Valley Animal Campus in Thousand Palms.

 Riverside County Animal Services released several photos from inside the house.
 The images show dogs living in run-down conditions.